Don Paterson’s essay in Poetry Review, Volume 97:2 is entitled

 In the last paragraph, 17, Paterson makes this summing-up:

 Everything is driven towards a state of entropy, and yet everywhere matter reflects a weird state of order still inscribed in it by the primal singularity, our unbroken cosmic egg, and falls into wave, sphere, orbit, season and pulse.
 So do we, and so in turn does our complex system of language, which is as deeply wrought with those symmetric whorls and rhythms and patterns as we are.
 Poetry discloses all this, and in doing so sings the underlying unit, the same song under everything, the concentric circles that miraculously appear in your coffee mug when you tap the desk.
 Nevertheless, its sad to find yourself born into a universe founded on the principle of nostalgia.
-But its a good place for elegists, perhaps.
+But it’s a good place for elegists, perhaps.

 Perhaps is, perhaps, as fitting a word as any with which this curious discourse might end.
 Perhaps is a good candidate for the one big word that Paterson mentions in para.16.